Please note

 These are vehicles designed for the transport of goods, category N2 or N3, as well as vehicles of category N1 which have the body code BC.

-These vehicles are not affected by the low-emission zone access criteria.
+These vehicles are not currently affected by the low-emission zone access criteria.
 They can therefore travel within the territory of the Brussels Region.
 There are no formalities, whether they are registered in Belgium or abroad.

-Please note that, from 2025, the LEZ legislation will change and this category of vehicle will be concerned.
+Please note that, from 2027, the LEZ legislation will change and this category of vehicle will be concerned.
 More information on the agenda page.

 Category O, T, C, R, S vehicles